MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 1. Select the **Emergency Response App** record to open it for editing.

-    1. Double click the icon to specify a new image as the app icon.
+    1. Double-click the icon to specify a new image as the app icon.

     2. Update the app names and colors for your app.